-- CHBE 501 Fluid Mechanics & Transport Processes - CHBE 590 Kinetics, Catalysis, and Reaction Engineering - CHBE 602 Physico-Chemical Hydrodynamics - CHBE 611 Advanced-Topics Thermodynamics and one of:
+- CHBE 501 Fluids

+- CHBE 590 Kinetics

-- CHBE 505 Advanced Numerical Methods
+- CHBE 602 Transport

-- OR
+- CHBE 611 Thermodynamics

-- CHBE 692 Applied Mathematics for Chemical Engineering
+- CHBE 692 Applied Mathematics

-The three elective courses taken to fulfill the PhD degree must be selected from 500-level or above from Natural Science and Engineering courses.
+Each of the five core courses is offered each year, either in the fall or spring, and must be completed by the end of the first year in residence.
+The three elective courses taken to fulfill the PhD degree must be selected from 500-level or above from PhD-granting programs in Natural Science and Engineering.
 For upper level courses outside of these school requirements please use the Course Approval form.